pnemere/NucHTPC/README.md

 ```

 - VLC
-`sudo apt-get install vlc`
-- Adblock plugin on Firefox, or use pi-hole (https://pi-hole.net/)
+- TODO: Adblock plugin on Firefox, or use pi-hole (https://pi-hole.net/)
 - Install support for exFAT file system for Lubuntu (so large external drives can work, which are also windows & apple compatible)
 `sudo apt-get install exfat-fuse exfat-utils`
 - Install samba server
-`Maybe use lubuntu synaptic package manager?`
 - Install patched chromium-browser
 ```
 sudo add-apt-repository ppa:saiarcot895/chromium-beta